thomhines/interactive-media-i/Day 11.md

 HW
 ---------------------------------------

+Nice work today, all!
+Your sites are looking good, and it's great to see you guys pushing yourselves.
+Keep it up, y'all!

 1. **Refine designs**

 	Pick your favorite direction, or at least your favorite elements from the comps you brought today, and finish up your designs.
 You can always make small changes later, but the more you get done now, the better.